MurrellGroup/MatrixSign.jl/README.md

 ## Features

 - Newton-Schulz-based methods rely entirely on in-place generic matrix multiplication to minimize memory usage, and to be very fast on GPUs.
-- Differentiable with custom chain rules.
+- Differentiable via custom chain rules.
-- Fixed memory w.r.t. steps (except for checkpoints in chain rule).
+- Fixed memory w.r.t. the number of steps (except for checkpoints in chain rule).
-- Fused polynomial iteration to optimize performance for rectangular matrices (See Algorithm 4 in Polar Express[^1]).
+- Fused polynomial iteration to optimize performance for rectangular matrices (see Algorithm 4 in Polar Express[^1]) with only slightly increased memory usage.
 - Batched matrix sign for inputs with more than 2 dimensions.

 ## Usage